-A. A person possessing a valid contractor's license who purchases and improves real property by either remodeling or constructing additional improvements on the property and who subsequently sells the real property with the improvements is considered to be regularly engaged in the construction business.
+A. A buyer who purchases and improves real property, other than the buyer's residence, by either remodeling or constructing additional improvements on the property and who subsequently sells the real property with the improvements is considered to be regularly engaged in the construction business.
 The receipts attributable to the remodeling or other improvements constructed on the real property are subject to the gross receipts tax.
 The receipts subject to tax are the sales price less the value of the real property purchased.
 The value of real property (VRP) purchased is computed through the use of a formula.
 The formula is the ratio of the cost of the real property (CRP) purchased divided by the cost of the real property (CRP) plus the cost of the remodeling or other improvements (CRI) times the sales price (SP), or:

-$$VRP = (CRP) x SI$$
+$$VRP = (CRP) x SP$$

-$$(CRP + CRI)$$
+$(CRP + CRI)$